 - A Stipend Contribution in vacancy is set at 80% of the standard contribution rate ruling throughout the vacancy period.

-The provisional figures for 2018 include only those multiple-year Pastoral Aid Support grants previously agreed last autumn.
-Other grants for 2018 will be finally confirmed at the meeting of the Diocesan Parish Shares Committee, scheduled for Thursday 30th November 2017.
+The provisional figures for 2019 include only those multiple-year Pastoral Aid Support grants previously agreed last autumn.
+Other grants for 2018 will be finally confirmed at the meeting of the Diocesan Parish Shares Committee, scheduled for the first week in December 2018.

 The Committee will distinguish between: